MicrosoftDocs/architecture-center/docs/framework/cost/tradeoffs.md

 As you design the workload, consider tradeoffs between cost optimization and other aspects of the design, such as security, scalability, resilience, and operability.

-**What is most important for the business: lowest cost, high reliability, no downtime?**
+**What is most important for the business: lowest cost, no downtime, high throughput?**
 ***
 An optimal design doesn’t equate to a low-cost design.
 There might be risky choices made in favor or a cheaper solution.